 The policies will be displayed in the details pane.

 In the pane, double-click Lock pages in memory.

 In the Local Security Setting – Lock pages in memory dialog box, click Add User or Group.

-In the Select Users, Service Accounts, or Groups dialog box, add an account with privileges to run sqlservr.exe.
+In the Select Users, Service Accounts, or Groups dialog box, select the SQL Server Service account.

-Restart the SQL Server Data Engine service for this setting to take effect.
+Restart the SQL Server Service for this setting to take effect.